 Other Structures (Coverage B*)

 Many properties have separate buildings such as sheds or fences.
 Other Structures coverage reimburses the costs associated with repair or replacement in the event of a covered loss.

 Personal Property (Coverage C*)

 As a homeowner, you acquire a lot of items to decorate and use in your home.
 Personal Property coverage provides protection for some of those items.
 This coverage is included in a Homeowners policy at Actual Cash Value (ACV), which is the value of the item at the time of the loss, minus any accumulated depreciation.
 This coverage can be upgraded to Replacement Cost (RC) for an additional premium.
-This will allow the property to be replaced with like‐kind property at today’s market price subject to policy limits and deductibles.
+This will allow the property to be replaced with like‐kind property at today’s market price subject to property insurance policy limits and deductibles.
 This is what most people prefer and we highly recommend that you purchase Full Replacement Cost coverage as part of your policy.

 Loss of Use (Coverage D*)

 Loss of Use coverage reimburses you for additional living costs incurred if you are unable to live in your home due to a covered loss.